LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/modules/npm.rst

 ---------------------------------

 The NPM command line tool, **CLI**, is installed with Node.
-The NPM CLI is used in a computer's terminal to install modules into a Node project.
-Before we can talk more about the NPM CLI, however, we need to discuss repl.it and NPM.
+The NPM CLI is used in a computer's *terminal* to install modules into a Node project.
+How to use the terminal is a topic for a later chapter.

-We have coded many Node projects inside of repl.it.
-Repl.it is great.
-It allows us to simulate a development environment WITHOUT having to install any software on our computers.
-As such, it automatically handles much of the work for installing external modules.
+Fortunately, we have coded many Node projects inside of repl.it.
+Repl.it allows us to simulate a development environment WITHOUT having to install any software on our computers.
+As such, it automatically handles much of the work of installing external modules.

-Let's examine how using the CLI is different when using repl.it.
+Instead of typing commands into this mysterious "Terminal" thing, repl.it adds modules in a more user-friendly manner.

 CLI With Local Development Environment
 ---------------------------------------